learn-co-curriculum/phase-4-syllabus-flex-60-week/README.md

 ## Week 40 - 42

 Once you've gained some familiarity with Rails, it's time to start adding some more complexity.
-You learn some best practices for communicating between the frontend and the backend.
+You'll learn some best practices for communicating between the frontend and the backend.
 You'll also learn how to work with more complex domains involving multiple related models, and how to structure the response from the server to make it easier to work with on the frontend.